Kingxukai/linux/Documentation/virt/kvm/devices/arm-vgic-its.rst

     -EINVAL  Incorrectly aligned address
     -EEXIST  Address already configured
     -EFAULT  Invalid user pointer for attr->addr.
-    -ENODEV  Incorrect attribute or the ITS is not supported.
+    -ENODEV  Incorrect attribute or the woke ITS is not supported.
     =======  =================================================